Omarosa’s $46,000 Salary From Trump Campaign, Death Threats That Force Wedding Move, Get Big Buzz

 As reported by the Daily Mail, Omarosa has made changes to her upcoming wedding to Pastor John Allen Newman, all because of death threats and reactions from some of the congregants in Pastor Newman’s Florida church.
 Omarosa’s wedding was scheduled for March 25.
 The wedding venue was scheduled to be The Sanctuary @ Mt.
 Calvary in Jacksonville, Florida.
 However, due to phone calls and online messages sent via social media and email, Omarosa feels the threats have left her in a position of not being protected well enough.

 Therefore, 43-year-old Omarosa has delayed her wedding to the 61-year-old Pastor Newman.
 There have been other changes to the upcoming nuptials as well, such as the fact that Omarosa’s seven bridesmaids have been reduced to three bridesmaids.
 Arguments with friends caused some bridesmaids to back out.
-One of those famous bridesmaids to say no to her role in Omarosa’s wedding was April Ryan, a White House correspondent for American Urban Radio Networks, who is oftentimes seen going toe-to-toe with Sean Spicer in White House daily briefings.
+One of those famous bridesmaids to say no to her role in Omarosa’s wedding was April Ryan, a White House correspondent for American Urban Radio Networks, who is often seen going toe-to-toe with Sean Spicer in White House daily briefings.

 The Daily Mail reports that Ryan and Omarosa argued at the White House, and it was so intense that the duo needed to retreat to their own corners before they came to blows.
 The publication reports that many of Omarosa’s friends claim she campaigned for Hillary Clinton but switched because Trump paid Omarosa to help him.
 Just how much Omarosa was being paid is coming to light.